marteinn/wagtail-text-analysis/README.md

 # Wagtail Text Analysis

-Detect key phrases from your Wagtail content using powerful ML Apis.
+Detect key phrases and sentiment from your Wagtail content using powerful ML Apis.

 ## Features